 Help us Preserve the Scots’ Charitable Fence

-Read on to learn more about the fence, and help us raise the $3,000 in matching funds that we need to unlock the grant and start this ambitious project!
+Read on to learn more about the fence, and help us raise the funds that we need to unlock the grant and start this ambitious project!

 Meaningful Design, Unique History

 The Scots’ Charitable Society Fence (Lot #816 at the intersection of Fir and Walnut Avenues) is one of the most ornate cast iron fences at Mount Auburn.
 It was designed by architect Theodore Voelckers circa 1847 and made by David Miller of Boston, a member of the Scots’ Charitable Society.
 The large fence is adorned with symbols of the Scottish heritage of the people buried in the lot, including the image of St. Andrew, the patron saint of Scotland, as well as thistles, battle axes, rampant lions, and crests.